Lakkom Falls

 Lakkom Water Falls, also known as Lakkam Waterfalls, is a tourist attraction located near Marayoor in the Idukki district of Kerala.
 These falls are part of the Eravikulam stream, which is a part of Eravikulam National Park and is one of the major tributaries of the Pambar River.

 Reaching there

-Situated at about 30–35 from Munnar, Lakkom Waterfalls is on the way to Udumalaipettai from Munnar.
+Situated at about 25 km from Munnar, Lakkom Waterfalls is on the way to Udumalaipettai from Munnar.
 One can either catch a bus to Udumalaipettai or hire a local taxi from Munnar to reach here.
 It is on State Highway 17.

 Other details

 Visiting time at Lakkom Waterfalls is from 8:00 am to 5:00 pm and visitors have to pay an entrance fees of ₹20.
 There are no separate fees for DSLR cameras.

 There is also a guided trekking programme available at Lakkom Waterfalls for an amount of ₹100, and with this you can trek alongside the waterfalls.